ItalyPaleAle/traefik-forward-auth/docs/migrating-v3.md

 All the options above have been removed and **replaced with [authorization conditions](06-authorization-conditions.md)**.

-- Authorization conditions offer significant more flexibility, such as being able to set rules on all kinds of claims, not just usernames or emails: this includes group membership (_GBAC, Group Based Access Control_) and roles (_RBAC, Role Based Access Control_).
+- Authorization conditions offer much more flexibility, including being able to set rules on all kinds of claims, not just usernames or emails: this includes group membership (_GBAC, Group Based Access Control_) and roles (_RBAC, Role Based Access Control_).
 - Authorization conditions are passed by Traefik as query string args, allowing you to set different authorization rules for each Traefik router.
-For example, if you have an app where all endpoints require authentication (AuthN), but some are restricted to admins only, you can now do that with the same Traefik Forward Auth service, and the same session for users.
+For example, if you have an app where all endpoints require authentication (AuthN), but some are restricted to admins only, you can now do that with the same Traefik Forward Auth instance, maintaing the same session for users.
-- Lastly, with authorization conditions all authorization rules are kept in the Traefik's configuration (including Docker container labels).
+- Lastly, with authorization conditions all authorization rules are kept in the Traefik's configuration (dynamic configuration or Docker container labels).
 This way, they are defined alongside your app, and not in the configuration for Traefik Forward Auth.

 **Action:**